vimond/k8s-auth-client/README.md

 and used automatically.
 Any credentials configured in the config file will override these.
 If using the config file to store credentials please remember to restrict access to it appropriately.

-## Keycloak specific stuff
+## Keycloak

 As of keycloak 6.x (and other versions).

-The client need to be a `confidential` client.
+You should create a client for your cluster.
+The client needs to be a `confidential` client.
-You need to enable `Direct access grants enabled` and `Service accounts enabled`.
+You need to enable `Direct access grants enabled` and `Service accounts enabled` on the Client page.
+You can use a custom group mapper to map groups with full path to your id token.

+WARNING: A token that takes long to expire is a security issue.
+You can increase the refresh token expiration via Realm/Tokens page, option `SSO Session Idle`.